Sperm Donor

 It reads like a dating ad… “scientific researcher; mathematics and computer expert; vice-president of company; straight A student in university; chess champion in high school; awards for academic excellence and athletics while child; 6 ft 1 inch tall; Caucasian 3/4 English 1/4 Scottish.

-Sperm vials available immediately with no wait.” …until you get to the last line.
-If sperm donor is an option you are considering, you may find yourself poring through ads just like these.
+Sperm vials are available immediately with no wait.” …until you get to the last line.
+If donor sperm is an option you are considering, you may find yourself poring through ads just like these.

-You may need a sperm donor if a single woman without a partner would like to conceive a child, either with her own or someone else’s eggs or if a couple is struggling with male factor infertility and cannot conceive using the husband's sperm.
-Other couples may choose a sperm donor if the male partner is a carrier of a genetic illness that they do not wish to pass along to a child.
+You may need donor sperm if a single woman without a partner would like to conceive a child, either with her own or someone else’s eggs or if a couple is struggling with male factor infertility and cannot conceive using the husband’s sperm.
+Other couples may choose donor sperm if the male partner is a carrier of a genetic illness that they do not wish to pass along to a child.

-There are two types of sperm donor – known and unknown.
+There are two types of donor insemination – known and unknown.

-An unknown sperm donor is found though a sperm bank.
+An unknown donor is found through a sperm bank.
 The advantages of using a sperm bank are clear:

 • Semen has been tested for HIV and other diseases